 $70,000 (credit) - 45,000 (SMV) = $25,000 (equity)

-Any new cash deposited to the account is placed in the credit balance, increasing it to $70,000.
-The SMV stays the same because the market value of the short position did not change.
-This results in a new equity of $25,000.
+A cash deposit increases the credit balance.
+SMV stays the same because the market value of the short position didn’t change.
+Equity becomes $25,000.

-The other fix is to repurchase shares to close part or all of the short positions.
-Similar to long accounts, the investor may do this voluntarily, or the broker-dealer may do it proactively (the margin agreement gives them the right to do so).
-Let’s refresh and use the original low equity example:
+The other fix is to repurchase shares to close part or all of the short position.
+As with long accounts, the investor may do this voluntarily, or the broker-dealer may do it proactively (the margin agreement gives the firm the right to do so).

 $52,000 (credit) - 45,000 (SMV) = $7,000 (equity)